Code of Conduct

 - Students and teachers do not bring children with them to class.

-These rules will be reviewed in two years, in 2013.
+These rules will be reviewed in May 2017.

 Approved by the School Assembly of the School of Humanities and Social Sciences on August 31, 2011.